 Multiple sclerosis (MS) is a progressive disease, which means it gradually becomes worse.
 However, depending on the type, it can also involve remissions and flares, so that people often feel better for a while before symptoms appear again.

-The first symptoms of MS typically emerge between the ages of 20 and 40 years, and progression varies widely.
+The first symptoms of MS typically emerge between the ages of

 The symptoms of MS can affect daily activities and reduce a person's quality of life.
 However, medical advances in recent years mean that the outlook for MS is improving rapidly.